Skip to main content

 • Cell Size must match the frame size you want.

-• Pivot controls the imported sprite pivot.
+• Output > Pivot controls the imported sprite pivot.

 • Animation atlases are sliced from top-left to bottom-right.